A Bupa coronary health check is suitable for men and women aged between 45 and 69.

 Read about how an ECG works

-Coronary heart disease risk score: We estimate the risk of a heart attack within the next 10 years, taking into account your age, sex, total cholesterol, High-Density Lipoprotein (HDL) cholesterol, blood pressure, presence of diabetes and whether or not you smoke.
+Cardiovascular risk score: We estimate the risk of a heart attack within the next 10 years, taking into account your age, sex, total cholesterol, High-Density Lipoprotein (HDL) cholesterol, blood pressure, presence of diabetes and other information whether or not you smoke.

 Read about the cardiovascular system